 Ed Pawson (Deputy Chair)

-Ed Pawson has been a member of the Board of the Religious Education Council for 6 years and currently holds the role of Deputy Chair.
-He sits on the Policy Unit and is Chair of the Fundraising Committee.
-He spent 23 years as a secondary RE teacher and subject leader and now works as the adviser to Devon and Torbay SACREs and as educational adviser for schools in the Diocese of Exeter.
-He is the Programme Director for Learn, Teach, Lead RE (SW) and the former Chair of the National Association of Teachers of RE (NATRE).
+Ed Pawson has been a member of the Board of the Religious Education Council since 2015 and currently holds the role of Deputy Chair.
+He is Chair of the Fundraising Committee and sits on the RE Policy Unit.
+He spent 23 years as a secondary RE teacher and subject leader and now works as the adviser to Devon, Torbay and Plymouth SACREs.
+He is the RE Hubs lead for the SW, Programme Director for Learn, Teach, Lead RE (SW) and is the former Chair of the National Association of Teachers of RE (NATRE).

 Rosemary Rivett (Treasurer)